 5. Cherry pepper

-Cherry peppers are commonly found pickled and they make a great alternative to pickled pepperoncini, bring the same flavor and qualities to the dish.
+Cherry peppers are commonly found pickled and they make a great alternative to pickled pepperoncini, bringing the same flavor and qualities to the dish.

 They’re called cherry peppers because of their round shape and bright red color with a green stalk that resembles a cherry.
 They’re also known as pimiento peppers, “pimiento” simply being the Spanish word for “pepper”.